-The Department of Chemistry offers you courses to provide comprehensive training in the four chemistry sub-disciplines – analytical, inorganic, organic and physical – and the lab skills to work safely in a laboratory setting.
+The Department of Chemistry offers you courses to provide comprehensive training in the four chemistry sub-disciplines – analytical, inorganic, organic and physical – and the experience to work safely in a laboratory setting.
 In addition to the B.S. degree, you have the opportunity to pursue graduate studies leading to the M.S. and Ph.D. degrees in various areas of concentration.
 With a Chemistry degree, you possess an excellent foundation for careers in bioanalytical, catalysts, chemometrics, computational modeling, environmental studies, explosive detection, forensics, main group compounds, materials characterization, pharmaceutical, polymers, and separation science.

 Those interested in careers in chemistry should be creative, highly motivated and have an aptitude for solving problems.
 For some areas of specialization, a background in mathematics, physics, or biology may also be essential.
 Our graduates enjoy successful careers in a variety of fields.